-- Chair of the Board since November 2016 - Member of the Audit Committee - Member of the Risk and Compliance Committee - Member of the QBANK Property Assistance Service Oversight Committee until February 2023
+- Chair of the Board since November 2016

+- Member of the Audit Committee

+- Member of the Risk and Compliance Committee

 RAY BROWNHILL (DEPUTY CHAIR)

 LLB, Grad Cert App Mgt, GAICD

 Mr Brownhill is currently an Inspector of the Queensland Police Service and Director of Lives Lived Well (not for profit organisation).
 Mr Brownhill is also a qualified Barrister at Law (admitted in the Queensland Supreme Court and Federal Court of Australia).